Jaytpa01/vps-host/digital-ocean/README.md

 I couldn't be bothered to get Docker and UFW to work together, so I've decided to let my hosting service take care of that.

+**NOTE:** This relies on the fact that you're using Cloudflare to proxy all incoming requests.

 ---

 The `setup-cloudflare-firewall.sh` is a script that uses [`doctl`](https://docs.digitalocean.com/reference/doctl/) to setup a firewall that only allows inbound HTTP and HTTPS traffic from [trusted Cloudflare IP ranges](https://developers.cloudflare.com/fundamentals/concepts/cloudflare-ip-addresses/) + some other basic inbound and outbound rules (i.e SSH)